rustyeddy/rustyeddy.com/content/software/goals-and-tasks.md

 date: 2021-05-03
 weight: 15
 description: >
   It is goal setting time!
-Sounds cliche but it is that important and necessary first step is to get clarity on what the software will do.
-The fewer and more specific your goals are stated the greater likelyhood of them being achieved.
+Sounds cliche but it is an important and necessary first step for getting clarity on what the software will do.
+The fewer and more specific your goals are stated, the greater likelyhood of them being achieved.
 Tasks must be reasonable, clear and measurable, delivering early value to the user.
 ---

-Software can be properly managed just like construction projects, if the right processes and tools are established and enforced throughout the product lifecycle.
+Software can be properly managed just like construction projects.
+That is only if the right processes and tools are established and enforced throughout the product lifecycle.